Kotlin/kotlin-by-example/examples/04_functional/01_Higher-Order Functions.md

 </div>

-1. Declaring a higher-order function.
+1. Declares a higher-order function.
 It takes two integer parameters, `x` and `y`.
 Additionally, it takes another function `operation` as a parameter.
 The `operation` parameters and return type are also defined in the declaration.
-2. The higher order functions returns the result of `operation` invocation with the supplied agruments.
+2. The higher order function returns the result of `operation` invocation with the supplied agruments.
-3. Declaring a function that matches the `operation`signature.
+3. Declares a function that matches the `operation`signature.
-4. Invoking the higher-order function passing in two integer values and the function argument `::sum`. `::` is the notation that  references a function by name in Kotlin.
+4. Invokes the higher-order function passing in two integer values and the function argument `::sum`. `::` is the notation that references a function by name in Kotlin.
-5. Invoking the higher-order function passing in a lambda as a function argument.
-Looks more clear, doesn't it?
+5. Invokes the higher-order function passing in a lambda as a function argument.
+Looks clearer, doesn't it?

 ### Returning Functions